Oneflow-Inc/serving/doc/command_line_tool.md

   oneflowinc/oneflow-serving oneflow-serving --model-store /models --enable-tensorrt resnet101
 ```

+The resnet101 is the name of a model directory under the model repository directory `/models`.
 Using the above command, resnet101 will enable xrt tensorrt backend to accelerate computation.

 ## Arguments

 The following command line arguments are briefly described as supported.

-`--enable-openvino model_name`: a model to enable xrt openvino backend
+`--enable-openvino model_name`: specify the model name that wants to enable openvino
-`--enable-tensorrt model_name`: xrt tensorrt backend is enabled for a model
+`--enable-tensorrt model_name`: specify the model name that wants to enable tensorrt